 Complexity and Chaos are the key to understanding the variance inherent in pelvic floor function and are a rich direction for future research.
 Complex and chaotic systems are nonlinear and sensitive to initial conditions.
-A system is 'critical' if its phase state changes dramatically with some small input.
+A system is 'critical' if its phase state changes dramatically with some small input2.
 The bladder has two phases, open and closed.
 The bladder is always "en garde", ready to instantly open (evacuate) or close (continence) depending on circumstance.
 Criticality is important for rapid phase change.
-What makes a rapid phase transition possible is
+What makes a rapid phase transition possible is.

-- 1. The external striated muscle vectors, arrows (Figure 2) which can rapidly open or close the urethral tube. - 2.
-The exponential relationship (5th power) between the radius and the resistance to urine flow which exponentially accelerates 1.
+The external striated muscle vectors, arrows, fig. 2 which can rapidly open or close the urethral tube.

+According to the Law of Poiseuille, the exponential relationship (4th power) between the radius and the resistance to urine flow7 which exponentially accelerates 1.